 Occasionally derivative from the SCA, occasionally from HEMA, these systems tend to be combat focused.
 They are fast paced, but not brutal because hits tend to be scored on ‘lightest touch’.
 The pace doesn’t mean that they don’t have role playing.
 Far from it.
 Although conflict is resolved through physical interaction more than game mechanics, there might still be spells and magic.
 If you want to build foam weapons and armor, while practicing something like martial arts and role playing, start here.
 This is the style I am most familiar with.

 There are some trappings of the historic, but effectiveness in combat rules the day.
 Very little role playing, but some of the most intense combat on the play field.
-This is almost an eSport in real life.
+The Battle Game structure can be almost an eSport in real life.
 While you will find fewer mechanics which represent ‘magic’, full contact is often allowed.
 Combat is fast and requires players at the top of their physical game.
-If you enjoy other larps but want a better workout, check out a battle game.
+If you enjoy other larps but want a better workout, check out a battle game like Amtgard, Belegarth, Dagorhir or Darkon.
+You can read more in Battle Gaming The New American Sport.

-This is not a true style, but a point about all the styles.
-Lots of games mix and match all these aspects.
-Or add board game mechanics.
+This is not a true structure, but a point about all larps.
+All games mix and match all these aspects in some way.
+Some add board game mechanics.
 For example Shut up and Sit Down has reviewed a few games which blend live role play with other games.
 The MegaGame, where ShutUpandSitDown are clearly role playing, and the LHS Bikeshed where attendees play roles on board a star ship, are examples of things approaching larps.
-The reality of larp is that every game borrows concepts from others.
+The reality of larp is that every game borrows concepts from others and possibly even mechanics from outside of larping.
 Every game blends some aspects of each style.
+But broadly speaking most larps fall somewhere close to one of these listed structures and having a rough idea of what you’re walking into before you go is immensely helpful when choosing a larp.

 Once you choose which style to start with, then you can really dive in.
-Download and read the rules, then reach out and contact the game system.
+Find games in that structure by downloading and reading the rules of games near you, then reach out and contact the game system.
 There are still some things to consider before getting started larping.
 For example location, equipment, practice and then attending events.
 But for now you’ve got some exploring to do.
-If you need help I’d be happy to answer questions on Twitter or /r/larp.
+If you need help I’d be happy to answer questions on /r/larp or /r/bicolline.